taybro23/tbphotography_ms1/README.md

 ## **Imagery.**
-All images used on my website are photos taken by myself.
+All photos used on my website are photos taken by myself.